tauri-apps/tauri-docs/docs/testing/webdriver/example/setup.md

 </div>

-_Note: If you are modifying the application and want to use the Devtools, then run it without `--release` and "Inspect Element" should be available in the right click menu._
+_Note: If you are modifying the application and want to use the Devtools, then run it without `--release` and "Inspect Element" should be available in the right-click menu._

 We should now be ready to start testing this application with some WebDriver frameworks.
 This guide will go over both [WebdriverIO](webdriverio) and [Selenium](selenium) in that order.